kwraight/buildABot/README.md

 # buildABot
-Basic files to build a twitter bot.
-This uses python code to with twitter API to read/post tweets.
+Basic files to build a twitter bot -  using python code with twitter API to read/post tweets.

 The following instructions assume you're using a raspberry-pi (or some linux like system).